HQarroum/Fsm/README.md

 ## Building

-This project uses `Grunt` as its build management system and `Bower` as its dependency management system.
+This project uses `Grunt` as its build system and `Bower` amd `NPM` as dependency management systems.

-Grunt uses the `Gruntfile.js` to know how to build the project, and will as a *default* task build the project and copy the binaries in the `dist/` folder.
+Grunt uses the `Gruntfile.js` file to actually build the project, and will as a *default* task copy the produced binaries in the `dist/` folder.

-Grunt relies on `Node.js` and `NPM` to execute tasks, so you will need to ensure they are available on your build machine.
+Grunt relies on `Node.js` to execute the tasks required to build the project, so you will need to ensure that it is available on your build machine.

 To install Grunt, its modules, and fetch the Bower dependencies of the project you will need to run the following command :